hathix/tweet-party-classifier/functionality.md

 * We set up Flask and Heroku, and picked the Naive Bayes classifier as our Machine learning algorithm.

-* We obtained the database of tweets from Quorum.
+* We obtained the database of tweets from Quorum Analytics.
+We are using Django to manage our database.
 We also wrote the code to build a frequency list of words found in each tweet, as well as removes common words. extract (in utils.py) extracts the stemmed form of non-basic words.

 * The class Tweet is defined with party, name, text, and freq_list.